Aida (musical): International productions

 The first international production of Aida ran in Scheveningen, Netherlands.
 The show ran from October 10, 2001, to August 3, 2003, and was performed in Dutch.
 This production featured Chaira Borderslee (Aida), Bastiaan Ragas (Radames) and Antje Monteiro (Amneris).
-There have been also productions of Aida in Germany, Switzerland, Japan, South Korea, Uruguay, Poland, Singapore, Australia, Philippines, Mexico, Croatia, Peru, Argentina, Estonia, Canada, Hungary, Brazil, Sweden, Denmark, China, Israel and the Czech Republic.
+There have been also productions of Aida in Germany, Switzerland, Japan, South Korea, Uruguay, Poland, Singapore, Australia, Philippines, Mexico, Croatia, Peru, Argentina, Estonia, Canada, Panama, Hungary, Brazil, Sweden, Denmark, China, Israel and the Czech Republic.
 Aida was premiered in New Zealand at St Peter's School (Cambridge) (May 2012, at St Peter's College, Auckland (in 2013) and at Saint Kentigern College, Auckland in (2012).
 The original Japanese production has re-opened and is currently playing in Osaka, Japan.

 Aida has been translated into 16 languages: German, Italian, Japanese, Korean, Dutch, Spanish, Estonian, French, Hungarian, Croatian, Portuguese, Swedish, Danish, Hebrew, Czech and Polish (in 2019).

 Aida was due to play in Jerusalem, Israel in January–February 2014 at the Hebrew University of Jerusalem Beit Hillel theatre, directed by Michael Berl.

 Aida has been produced twice in Lima, Peru at "Colegio Villa María"'s Trinity Hall.
 It was first produced in 2005, receiving praise from the Peruvian media.
 It was staged for a second time in 2015.
 In both occasions directed by Manuel Ramírez-Gastón, Aida is one of Villa María's critically acclaimed productions of the past ten years.

 A 2022 production was originally planned to begin in Germany, but was moved to Scheveningen at the AFAS Circustheater, with Williams' and Hwang's continued involvement, where it will begin April 23, 2023.

 Aida has never been staged professionally in London or elsewhere in the UK – home of both its composer and lyricist – although it has been available for amateur licensing since 2011.
 Its first major performance in the UK was in March 2013 at the ADC Theatre by the Cambridge University Musical Theatre Society.
 Schele Williams indicated that, following the 2023 run in the Netherlands, Aida would tour "a number of cities", and would perform in the West End.